contentstack/contentstack-export/README.md

 # Deprecation Warning

-This utility has been deprecated.
-Use Contentstack CLI instead [CLI](https://github.com/contentstack/cli)
+The export utility has been deprecated.
+We will soon stop supporting this utility.
+We recommend you to use [Contentstack CLI](https://github.com/contentstack/cli) instead.

 ## Contentstack Export Utility